 The caveat.
 Removal is not automatic, and the final decision rests with the Treasury rather than the president.

 The clock.
-Petro leaves office in August, when hard-right president-elect Abelardo de la Espriella takes over.
+Petro leaves office on 7 August 2026, when hard-right president-elect Abelardo de la Espriella takes over.

 A phone call between two presidents has revived one of the most damaging issues hanging over Colombia’s leader.
 In it, Gustavo Petro pressed Donald Trump to help lift the Petro US sanctions that have shadowed him and his family since last year.